bbauska/LFS170x/readme.md

   •	Analyze examples of Decentralized Autonomous Organizations (DAOs).
   •	Summarize the advantages and disadvantages of a consortium blockchain.

-<h3 id="ch4-2">44.2 What Is Open Source?</h3>
+<h3 id="ch4-2">4.2 What Is Open Source?</h3>
 Blockchain technology and the developers who work with it reinforce the basic tenet of decentralization in many ways.
-Not only by decision making consensus models, but also the way in which it distributes the software code.
+Not only by decision making consensus models, but also the way in which it distributes the software code.<b/>

    • Proprietary/closed source code
 Software controlled by the person, team or organization who created it and maintains exclusive rights over it.
 Only the original authors can legally copy, inspect, and alter the software.
 Most users of proprietary software sign an agreement giving permission to use the software but not alter it.
 Microsoft Office is an example of proprietary software.
    • Open source code
 Computer code that describes a specific approach to creating software.
 When describing tools for distributing open source code Discipline Tools states, Open source initiatives embrace and celebrate principles of open exchange, collaborative participation, rapid prototyping, transparency and community-oriented development.
 Open source software is code that anyone can inspect, modify and enhance.